 Do Not Give Up Your Own Time

-Although you are becoming or have recently become a grandma, you still have other aspects of your life that do not revolve around your new grandchild.
+A great tip for new grandmas is to make sure your life is still yours.
+It can be easy for excited grandparents to revolve their lives around their new grandchild.
 You should still be present in your hobbies, social circle, volunteer efforts, or job even after your grandchild is born.
 Being present and around frequently as your grandchild grows up is still important – but you should draw a line for the time you spend for yourself and time spent on your grandchild.

 Love Your Grandchild

 As you get to know your grandchild, you will get to know their personality and habits – and sometimes you may not like all of their personality traits.
 However, as a grandma, you must love your grandchild unconditionally and accept them for who they are.
 Since you are not the parent and will not be teaching them right from wrong, they may have different beliefs or habits than you do.
 But that’s okay.
 You should be able to recognize that and accept them no matter what.